-1.4 Geographic Scope of SPD
+1.4 Geographical Scope of SPD

-1.4.1 Figures 1.2 and 1.3 outline the Urban Design Framework area which accords with the Central Bletchley Prospectus Area as designated in Plan:MK.
+1.4.1 Figures 1.2 and 1.3 outline the Urban Design Framework Area which accords with the Central Bletchley Prospectus Area as designated in Plan:MK.
 It includes part of Bletchley Town Centre as well as land to the western side of the West Coast Mainline.
-It should be recognised that while the SPD does only provide guidance for sites within the red line area, guidance for some sites within it will have an influence on the surrounding area which will be addressed where appropriate within the SPD.
+It should be recognised that, while the SPD only provides guidance for sites within the red line area, guidance for some sites within it will have an influence on the surrounding area - which will be addressed where appropriate within the SPD.

-The Wider Context
+1.5 The Wider Context

-- 1.4.2 Bletchley is located on the southern edge of Milton Keynes.
+- 1.5.1 Bletchley is located on the southern edge of Milton Keynes.
 'Different by Design', Milton Keynes was established over 50 years ago.
-Currently home to 267,500 people, its population is expected to increase rapidly to 410 000 residents by 2050.
+Currently home to 267,500 people, its population is expected to increase rapidly to 410,000 residents by 2050.
 That's only part of Milton Keynes' remarkable story.
-Milton Keynes is one of the fastest growing economies in the UK, producing £14.05bn of Gross Domestic Product (GDP) in 2018 and £14.56bn of GDP in 2019.
-Milton Keynes has also seen a strong growth in the number of jobs created (10,750 or 6.18%) between 2015 and 2019. - 1.4.3 Milton Keynes's continuing growth story has been captured through the Council's preparation and adoption of a 'Strategy for 2050'.
-The Strategy will endeavour to put people at the heart of the growth story for the city, creating a plan for how we can maintain the best of the place, fix the things that could work better, and build a city that works for everyone, not just those living in the new homes or working in new jobs, or those that have access to a private

-- car to travel around the city.
-Inclusive growth is a thread that will run through the Strategy for 2050.
-Inclusive renewal is critical to Central Bletchley as well, so that the benefits of the new investment that the SPD will enable are felt by current as well as new residents and workers - 1.4.4 A key objective of the Urban Design Framework is to ensure that the renewal of Central Bletchley is brought forward in a holistic and comprehensive manner (i.e. rather than in a piecemeal fashion).
+Milton Keynes is one of the fastest growing economies in the UK, producing £14.05 billion (bn) of Gross Domestic Product (GDP) in 2018 and £14.56bn of GDP in 2019.
+Milton Keynes has also seen strong growth in the number of jobs created (10,750 or 6.18%) between 2015 and 2019. - 1.5.2 Milton Keynes' continuing growth story has been captured through the Council's preparation and adoption of a 'Strategy for 2050'.
+The Strategy will endeavour to put people at the heart of the growth story for the city, creating a plan for how we can maintain the best of the place, fix the things that could work better, and build a city that works for everyone not just those living in the new homes or working in new jobs, or those that have access to a private car to travel around the city.
+Inclusive growth is a thread that runs through the Strategy for 2050.
+Inclusive renewal is critical to Central Bletchley as well, so that the benefits of the new investment that the SPD will enable are felt by current as well as new residents and workers. - 1.5.3 Whilst individual developments will come forward in an incremental way, a key objective of the Urban Design Framework is to ensure that the renewal of Central Bletchley is brought forward in a holistic and comprehensive manner (rather than in a piecemeal fashion).
 This is especially important given that there are many land ownerships within Central Bletchley.
-By adopting an holistic approach to the future renewal and development of Central Bletchley, wider public benefits can be delivered, which might not be possible if each site is redeveloped in isolation.
-Moreover, important issues such as future public parking provision and new public realm to serve Central Bletchley can be more readily addressed by adopting an overarching masterplan approach to the future of the area. - 1.4.5 A key element of the 2050 Strategy is a future Mass Rapid Transport System to serve the city and its growth and a key MRT route proposal has it terminus in Central Bletchley.
-Furthermore, Milton Keynes is located at the heart of the Oxford-Cambridge Arc which the National Infrastructure Commission described as the: "UK's Silicon Valley, an area of national and international importance with exceptional growth potential." - 1.4.6 Bletchley will play a key role at the hub of this Arc due to its location at the intersection of strategic east-west and north-south rail routes,
+By adopting a holistic approach to the future renewal and development of Central Bletchley, wider public benefits can be delivered, which might not be possible if each site is redeveloped in isolation.
+Moreover, important issues such as future public parking provision and new public realm to serve Central Bletchley can be more readily addressed by adopting an overarching masterplan approach to the future of the area. - 1.5.4 A key element of the 2050 Strategy is a future Mass Rapid Transport (MRT) System to serve the city and its growth, and a key MRT route proposal has its terminus in Central Bletchley.
+Furthermore, Milton Keynes is located at the heart of the Oxford-Cambridge Arc which the National Infrastructure Commission described as the "UK's Silicon Valley, an area of national and international importance with exceptional growth potential."

+1.5.5 Bletchley will play a key role at the hub of this Arc due to its location at the intersection of strategic east-west and north-south rail routes, linking key centres of economic activity in London, Birmingham, Oxford, and Cambridge.